Weak herbal products can easily enable

 8) You’ve tested a brand using the method on page VITAL SIGNS; it tested weak.
 Is it smart to simply increase the dosage level as compensation?

-Industrial preparation methods, especially drying the tea into a powder, will degrade different individual herbs to varying degrees, i.e., certain herbs lose a lot of potency (some rendered totally ineffective), others maybe none, and many herbs, somewhere inbetween. it’s then impossible to build a powder or granule prescription accurately as the potency level of each herb in the formula is an unknown.
+Industrial preparation methods, especially drying a tea into a powder, will degrade different individual herbs to varying degrees, i.e., certain herbs lose a lot of potency (some rendered totally ineffective), others maybe none, and many herbs, somewhere inbetween. it’s then impossible to build a powder or granule prescription accurately as the potency level of each herb in the formula is an unknown.
 Such imbalanced prescriptions work poorly, and increasing the dosage amount in an attempt to compensate will make the problem worse – easily leading to unpredictable effects and side effects. . .

 Here’s an example of what could go wrong: A practitioner prescribes a high dosage of a 2-herb formula containing one hard to digest herb and one herb to help with digestion.
 The dosage is high because fast results are desired and the brand was on sale; so, why not.
 Later, the patient experiences acute digestive discomfort.
 Why?
 In this scenario, it was the the typical factory over-processing which greatly diminished the capability of just one of the 2 herbs – the digestive herb.
 The other herb, the hard to digest one, was unchecked to injure the gastro-intestinal system causing the patient’s discomfort.
 This is just one simple example of what could go wrong when prescribing an increased dosage level of an imbalanced herbal prescription.